mhamze23/P1_6PokemonMaster/README.md

 ## User Story:

-As a Pokémon Gamer
+* AS a Pokémon Gamer
-I want to know the name and type of Pokémon I am battling So that I know which countertype Pokémon I can use
+* I want to know the name and type of Pokémon I am battling
+* So that I know which countertype Pokémon I can use

 ## Technologies Used: